-South Island 13 Day Coast to Coast Tour
+South Island 13 Day Coast to Coast Highlights Tour (shorter or longer trips available)

-- All inclusive tour package so you sit back and relax 100% worry free!
+- All inclusive tour package prepared by New Zealand based specialists so you sit back and relax

-- We offer self-drive trips - we arrange all your accommodations, activities and attractions (you select) we book your rental car (fun, freedom, independence, flexibility) you set the pace each day, or perhaps you prefer a private driver trip (fully guided) or escorted coach tours (daily commentary).
+- We offer self-drive trips (rental car) - we arrange all your accommodations, activities and attractions (you select) we book your rental car (fun, freedom, independence, flexibility) you set the pace each day, or perhaps you prefer a private driver trip (fully guided) or an escorted coach tour (daily commentary).

 - Either way, you will have an awesome time exploring the stunning scenery in the South Island with Real New Zealand Tours -